Plugins

 Custom Plugin

-Build a custom plugin with config, actions, hooks, system text, availability checks, and optional runtime HTTP routes
+Build a custom plugin with config, actions, hooks, system text, availability checks, lifecycle, and optional runtime HTTP routes

 Custom Plugin